johnpl-io/16-bit-cpu/README.md

 ## How to Run Instructions
 To run the instructions type the the compiled machine code into ``code.txt`` where the computer reads the instructions.
 For readability, code with dashes can be placed into ```precode.txt``` and `./remover.sh` can be run automatically remove dashes and place the machine code into `code.txt` automatically.
 The size of `code.txt` must be at least 256 lines to fit in data memory so zeroes must be padded after the halt command.
 To run the program, compile ```cpu.v``` using ```iverilog -o cpu.out cpu.v```.
-Lastly, run ``vvp cpu.out``.
+Lastly, run ``vvp cpu.out``. `code.txt` is preloaded with code to determine a nth Fibonacci number.
+The console will print the value of all the registers as well the pc and instruction each time an instruction is ran.

 ## Sample Programs
 ### Fibonacci